-Individual supervision is a weekly meeting lasting for no less than 50-60 minutes between a qualified Site Supervisor and a trainee at EACH site where the trainee provides clinical services.
-Individual supervision shall happen every week the trainee is seeing clients at each site and focus solely on the caseload of clients the trainee treats at that particular site.
-It is unethical (breach of confidentiality) for trainees to receive individual supervision on client cases at one particular site from an individual supervisor outside of that site.
+Individual supervision is a mandatory, weekly meeting lasting for no less than 50-60 minutes between a qualified Site Supervisor and a trainee at EACH site where the trainee provides clinical services.
+Individual supervision shall happen every week the trainee sees clients at each site and focus solely on the caseload of clients the trainee treats at that site.
+It is unethical (breach of confidentiality) for trainees to receive individual supervision of client cases at one site from an individual supervisor outside of that site.